San7o/rust-little-computer-3/README.md

 # rust-little-computer-3

-This project is a rust implementation of a virtual machine for runing [LC-3](https://en.wikipedia.org/wiki/Little_Computer_3) (Little Computer 3), which is a simplified educational assembly language.
+This project is a rust implementation of a virtual machine for running [LC-3](https://en.wikipedia.org/wiki/Little_Computer_3) (Little Computer 3), which is a simplified educational assembly language.
 I am doing this for educational purposes as I am learning more about low level programming